 We landed in Manchester, on a Friday morning.
 As a travel tip, I like this time slot – leaving Toronto at 9pm the night before, having a quick snack on the plane about 2 hours in and then settling in for a “sleep”, or as much of a “sleep” as you can manage on a plane.
 That way, when you land, you can go on your way without a nap and just plan for an early night that evening.

 We got to our hotel by 9am.
 The young man at the front desk kept our bags until our room was ready so we could go adventuring!

-But, before we talk about the city, let me tell you a bit about this cute hotel.
+But, before we talk about the city of Manchester, let me tell you a bit about this cute hotel.
 The Principal Hotel came up on my search when I was looking for a place to stay.
 It is a fabulous spot that is housed in the former Refuge Assurance Company building…a stunner to say the least!
 Refuge, the bar in the hotel, has had rave reviews by The Guardian, England’s Time Out magazine, and our very own Globe and Mail.

-The architechture is fabulous, leaving all the original details and adding just the right amount of “newness”.
+The architecture is fabulous, leaving all the original details and adding just the right amount of “newness”.
 Even if you happen to be passing by (and not staying at the hotel), I would suggest the breakfast buffet which is spectacular (not sure what they put in their scrambled eggs, but our entire table declared them the best eggs ever!!)

 One afternoon, we stopped in the bar and had some drinks and tapas…seriously good tapas!!

 The lobby is spectacular with a statue of a three-metre bronze horse in mid-trot created by Sophie Dickens (great great grand daughter of Charles Dickens…which is why the horse is encircled with a quote by Charles himself!!